 This is three-tier on call, with a core trainee and higher trainee or specialty doctor as first and second on call respectively.
 The candidate will be expected to participate in the rota with other consultants.

-On-call covers old age and general adult psychiatry.
-There are alternative arrangements for CAMHS, LD, Addictions and Forensic Psychiatry.
+On-call covers general adult psychiatry.
+There are alternative arrangements for CAMHS, later life, LD, Addictions and Forensic Psychiatry.